spapas/spapas.github.io/content/react-redux-tutorial.rst

 easily testable components.
 I'll discuss this a little more when describing the sample project.

 Finally, notice how easy it is to create reusable container components using ``mapStateToProps`` and ``mapDispatchToProps``:
-Both the way the component gets its state and calls its actions are defined through these two objects so you can create as many connected objects as you want by passing different ``mapStateToProps`` and ``mapDispatchToProps``.
+Both the way the component gets its state and calls its actions are defined through these two objects so you can create as many connected objects as you want by passing different ``mapStateToProps`` and ``mapDispatchToProps`` - more on this later.

 Our project